-The College's Campus Sexual Misconduct Policy (AD-1732.1) and the Louisiana Community and Technical College System Policy #2.015, Campus Sexual Misconduct, defines a responsible employee as those employees with the authority to take action and redress sexual violence, and have been given the duty of reporting incidents of sexual misconduct by students and employees to the Title IX Coordinator.
+The College's Campus Sexual Misconduct Policy (AD-1732.1) and the Louisiana Community and Technical College System Policy #2.015, Campus Sexual Misconduct define a responsible employee as those employees with the authority to take action and redress sexual violence, and have been given the duty of reporting incidents of sexual misconduct by students and employees to the Title IX Coordinator.

 All Delgado Community College employees are designated as responsible employees, with the exception of those employees who are authorized or required by law to keep information confidential by virtue of their role.
 Responsible employees have a duty to report incidents of sexual violence or misconduct to the College's Title IX Coordinator or other designated College official.

 Title IX requires reporting from "responsible employees," which include: